egichuhis/to-do-list/README.md

 To run the project:

-Open the `index.html` file in your browser.
+Open the Terminal / Command-Line utility in your computer / code editor.

+Run `npm run start`.
+A browser window will be launched automatically with your project

 ### Run tests